jon-mil-92/DisplayHotKeys/README.md

 ### Selecting Display Settings

-1. Select a value in the "Display Mode" drop-down box for the hot key slot.
+1. Select a display mode value in the "Display Mode" drop-down box for the hot key slot.

+2. Select a scaling mode value in the "Scaling Mode" drop-down box for the hot key slot.

+	* Select "Preserve" to preserve the aspect ratio of the image.

+	* Select "Stretched" to stretch the image to the edges of the panel.

+	* Select "Centered" to center the image in the middle of the panel.

-2. Select a value in the "Display Scale" drop-down box for the hot key slot.
+3. Select a scaling percentage value in the "Display Scale" drop-down box for the hot key slot.

+**Note:** Use GPU Scaling in your display driver settings to ensure the display scaling mode does not get overridden by the monitor.

 ### Application Interaction